 Marlee Morris dancers formed in 2018 and are based in Perth, WA.
 They perform traditional dances from the Cotswold Hills but also wilder Border Morris dances.
 The word Marlee comes from the Indigenous (Noongar) word for the Black Swan.
 Although a new group, the dances and musicians have a wealth of dance experience and take on challenging and energetic dances of the Morris tradition.

 Mike and Lindsay have been part of the folk scene for many years – a lifetime.
-This year they are offering something new and refreshing.
-Using their experience, talents and personality to draw out the 'passion' in others they delve into the hearts and minds of 'performers' you must see.
+This year they are offering something special.
+Using their experience, talents and personality to draw out the ‘passion’.
 They bring out the 'Folk' in Contemporary Folk Music and present storytelling influenced by the integrity of social comment and the Magic Bus!
 Mike is an award winning songwriter joined by Lindsay a craftsman and influential Fiddle player.
 The Martins.

 With his warm character, distinctive voice described as "like silk and honey with a touch of steel" and "like being hugged", and his own evocative self-accompaniment on guitar and mandolin, the multi-award winning singer shares song selections from diverse folk repertoires.
 You may recognise him from performances with Garida, The Fishbowl Boys, Anatole Road and Co-Cheòl.